johoule/pygame-platformer/README.md

 - Customize the background layer for a level.
 - Customize the scenery layer for a level.
 - Create a custom splash screen.
+- Improve the display_message function so that the text is in a box making it easier to read against the background.
 - Change point value for coins.
 - Make power-ups give points to the player.
 - Display hearts/max rather than just hearts.